 20 hours free childcare per child within your first 60 days on station and within your last 60 days on station.

 Assists families in obtaining high-quality child care from certified or affiliated providers when weekly parental workloads, due to extended duty hours, exceed the normal operating hours of the facility where they are already purchasing full-time care.
 Currently, this program is at no cost to the parent.
 However, care must be coordinated through the FCC Coordinator before using.

 Spangdahlem Air Base participates in the AF Subsidy Program assisting parents with costs beyond what they would normally pay if their child were cared for at the Child Development Center.
-To enroll in the subsidy program, parents must ensure they are on the CDC waitlist and contact the FCC Coordinator to apply.
+Please make sure that your child is on the militarychildcare.com waitlist for the CDC or FCC and contact the Community Child Care Coordinator for more information.

 FCC Notice: In Accordance with AFI34-144